JayantSRana/JayantSRana/README.md

 | **Output** | Dynamic LED, sound, and emoji feedback |
 | **Duration** | Jun 2025 – Jul 2025 |

-**What it does:** Reads ambient conditions and translates them into expressive visual/audio feedback, blending hardware sensing with playful UX [file:2].
+**What it does:** Reads ambient conditions and translates them into expressive visual/audio feedback, blending hardware sensing with playful UX.

 </details>